Pleasure garden

 A pleasure garden is a park or garden that is open to the public for recreation and entertainment.
 Pleasure gardens differ from other public gardens by serving as venues for entertainment, variously featuring such attractions as concert halls, bandstands, amusement rides, zoos, and menageries.

 Historically a "pleasure garden" or pleasure ground meant private flower gardens, shrub gardens or formal wooded areas such as bosquets, that were planted for enjoyment, with ornamental plants and neat paths for walking.
 These were distinguished from the areas in a large garden planted as lawns or a landscaped park, or the "useful" areas of the kitchen garden and woodland.
-Thus most modern gardens would have been called "pleasure gardens", especially in the 17th and 18th centuries.
+Pleasure gardens provided a cool and refreshing refuge from the summer heat.
+The Mediterranean gardens were also maintained in the winter season, with winter rain allowing for the upkeep of rose and almond trees in northern Italy.
+This made the gardens a welcome retreat throughout the year.

 The two meanings of the term, as the ornamental parts of a garden, and as a commercial place of entertainment, coexisted in English from at least the 17th century.

 History

+Ancient times

-Public pleasure gardens have existed for many centuries.
-In Ancient Rome, the landscaped Gardens of Sallust (Horti Sallustiani) were developed as a private garden by the historian Sallust.
+The depiction of entertainment in nature has been documented as far back as 1500 BC, with depictions of garden scenes with guests entertained by musicians and dancing girls.
+In ancient Rome, the landscaped Gardens of Sallust (Horti Sallustiani) were developed as a private garden by the historian Sallust.
 The gardens were acquired by the Roman Emperor Tiberius for public use.
 Containing many pavilions, a temple to Venus, and monumental sculptures, the gardens were open to the public for centuries.

+A paradeisos was a playground for the Persian nobility, combining parklands, orchards and hunting grounds.
+In 321 BC the Partition of Triparadisus was signed at Triparidisus in Syria, a vast pleasure grounds complex in Syria.

+Formal, extravagant pleasure gardens came to Roman Britain in the 1st century AD, such as can now be seen at Fishbourne Roman Palace.
+Such gardens were typically decorated with statues, columns, fountains and frescoed walls, as well as decorative stonework.
+They would likely have been used for hosting and entertaining Roman-born officials and merchants, as well as the native, Romanized British upper classes.